rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-agent-logging-basics.md

 To ensure that the logs are recording the correct information, you might need to modify the configuration file for your agent and set the appropriate *level value*.
-The available logging modes that you can specify for the level value are as follows:
+You can specify one of the following logging modes for the level value:

--   **OFF**: Turn logging off.
+-   **OFF**: Turns logging off.
--   **FATAL**: Log very severe errors that will cause the application to stop running.
+-   **FATAL**: Logs very severe errors that cause the application to stop running.
--   **ERROR**: Log all error events, even those that might still allow the application to continue running.
+-   **ERROR**: Logs all error events, even those that might still allow the application to continue running.
--   **WARN**: Log warnings of potentially harmful situations.
+-   **WARN**: Logs warnings of potentially harmful situations.
--   **INFO**: Log informational messages that highlight the progress of the application.
+-   **INFO**: Logs informational messages that highlight the progress of the application.
     This is the default logging mode for the Cloud Backup agent.
--   **DEBUG**: Log fine-grained informational events to assist in troubleshooting.
+-   **DEBUG**: Logs fine-grained informational events to assist in troubleshooting.
--   **TRACE**: Turn on all logging.
+-   **TRACE**: Turns on all logging.
 This mode generates a very large number of log lines, especially for larger backups.
-If `MaxFileSize` (the max size for each rollover log file) is set too low, trace information early in a backup or restore operation may roll off before you're able to look at it.
+If `MaxFileSize` (the maximum size for each rollover log file) is set too low, trace information early in a backup or restore operation might roll off before you're able to look at it.
 Some experimentation might be necessary to know how large to set this size.
 -   **ALL**: Same as TRACE.

 ### Trace-level debugging